Triops cancriformis: Taxonomic history

 In 1801, Louis Augustin Guillaume Bosc made the first officially recognised species description of Triops cancriformis.
 He named this species Apus cancriformis.
 Other authors used the name Apus cancriformis over the years but often with the wrong original author of this name.
 The genus name Apus was pre-occupied by a genus of birds (described in 1777), rendering the name invalid for the tadpole shrimp.

 In 1909, Ludwig Keilhack used the correct name "Triops cancriformis (Bosc)" in a field identification key of the freshwater fauna of Germany.
 He took up the genus name proposed by Schrank and suggested that the genus name Apus be replaced with Triops Schrank since Apus had been used since 1777 as the genus name of some birds (commonly known as swifts).
 However, other authors disagreed with him and the controversy continued until the 1950s.

 In 1955, Alan Longhurst provided the original author of T. cancriformis as "Triops cancriformis (Bosc, 1801)" with a full history of synonymy to support it.
 This was in a taxonomic review of the Notostraca that also supported using the genus name Triops instead of Apus.
 In 1958, the International Commission on Zoological Nomenclature (ICZN) recognised the name Triops cancriformis (Bosc, 1801–1802) (ICZN name no. 1476) as officially the oldest.
 They also recognised the genus name Triops Schrank instead of Apus.
 They followed Longhurst in these decisions.

+Etymology

+The genus name Triops comes from Ancient Greek τρία (tría), meaning "three", and ὄψ (óps), meaning "face" or "eye".
+The specific name cancriformis comes from Latin cancer, meaning "crab", and forma, meaning "form".